guillain/CoreBot-framework/doc/configuration.md

     }
 ```

-5/ Optionally your set environment variables to overload your needs during the
+5/ Optionally set your environment variables to overload your needs during the
-module activation steps:
+module activation steps.
+It will be the last one to be considered:
 * `export config_controller_hears_hello='{"enable":"false"}'`
 * `export config_launcher_slack='{"enable":"true", "token": "toto"}'`
 * `export config_launcher_park='{"access_token": "my_access_token", "url": "http://my_supper.url", "port": "666"}'`